alexandec/typescript-basics/README.md

       speed: number;
     }

-Here we're asserting that an object of type Bird must contain two properties: a name of type string, and a speed of type number.
+Here we're asserting that an object of type Bird must contain exactly two properties: a name of type string, and a speed of type number.
+Creating an object using this interface, but including additional properties, or omitting a property, will result in an error.
 Next let's define a class to manage a list of birds:

     class Flock {
       private birds: Bird[];